Chula Vista Elementary School District

-Chula Vista Elementary School District (CVESD) is a school district in California, headquartered in Chula Vista, in the South Bay area of San Diego County.

-The 103 sqmi district, the largest Kindergarten through Grade 6 elementary school district in the State of California, is located between the City of San Diego and the United States-Mexico border.
-As of the 2011-2012 school year, it has 45 schools, 27,700 students, 1,421 certificated employees, and 1,077 classified employees.
-As of the same year, 318,148 people live in the school district boundaries.

-In addition to almost all of Chula Vista, it includes Bonita, portions of San Diego, and a small piece of National City.
+Chula Vista Elementary School District (CVESD) is a public school district based in Chula Vista, California.
+The 103 sqmi district, the largest K–6 district in California, is located between San Diego and the Mexico-US border.
+In addition to almost all of Chula Vista, the district includes Bonita, portions of San Diego, and a small area of National City.

 Demographics

 As of the 2011-2012 school year, the school district has 27,700 students.
 Of them, 45% take free or reduced lunch and 35% are English learners.
 In regards to race and ethnicity, 68% are Hispanic, 13% are White, 11% are Filipino, 4% are African American, 3% are Asian or Pacific Islander, and 1% are other.